 Nonsurgical treatment does not always improve symptoms.
 Surgery to remove the thickened tissue is successful in about 85% of cases.

 Morton neuroma can make walking difficult.
 Persons with this foot condition may also have trouble with activities that put pressure on the foot, such as pressing the gas pedal while driving.
 It may hurt to wear certain types of shoes, such as high-heels.

 Call your health care provider if you have persistent pain or tingling in your foot or toe area.

 Avoid ill-fitting shoes.
-Wear shoes with a wide toe box.
+Wear shoes with a wide toe box or flat heels.